nitishchauhan94/MediaWiki/README.md

 Objectives:-
 * Automation Steps:
 1. Clone the repository
-•	  Ggit clone <>
+•	  git clone the repository

 2. Execute the master script
 •	Bash master.sh The steps what would run are as follows
 1. The DB would be setup
-	Create the PV and PVC , in this case Hostpath  volume would be created 	Create the service
+>	Create the PV and PVC , in this case Hostpath  volume would be created
+>	Create the service
-	Create secret for MySQL DB password
+>	Create secret for MySQL DB password
-	Create Statefulset , will be checking the mariadb pod is created or not 	Once pod created, Kubernetes job would be initiated 	Configmap for script would be created
+>	Create Statefulset , will be checking the mariadb pod is created or not
+>	Once pod created, Kubernetes job would be initiated
+>	Configmap for script would be created
-	Kubernetes job will use the above created configmap.
-The Kubernetes job use the image mysqljob which is host on dockerhub:-  and dockerfile :-
+>	Kubernetes job will use the above created configmap.
+The Kubernetes job use the image mysqljob which is host on dockerhub:- https://hub.docker.com/r/nitishfc/mysqljob  and dockerfile :-
 2. Creation of MediaWiki Application
-1. Creation of secret for LocalSettings.php will be used for MediaWiki
+1. Creation of configmap for LocalSettings.php will be used for MediaWiki
 2. Create a NodePort service for exposing MediaWiki Application
 3. Creation of MediaWiki Deployment.
-Image used is available on dockerhub:-  ,Dockerfile:-
+Image used is available on dockerhub:- https://hub.docker.com/r/nitishfc/media ,Dockerfile:-